 Melody ran as fast as she could.
 She didn’t know why, she just knew she had to, and that was enough.
-Right through the church, out into the graveyard, over the fence and into the forest beyond.
+Further and further into the nature reserve, deeper and deeper.
 There were eyes on her, she could feel it.
 It all felt strangely familiar, but she couldn’t place her finger on it.

 Forked lightning zipped past her, singeing the tips of her hair and the tree in front of her.
 She skidded to a halt and looked around desperately.
 She couldn’t see anything, but she could still feel their presence.
 Her eyes landed on a clearing that led to a road.
 A clearing, but also an escape route.
 She ran as fast as her legs would carry her, foolishly allowing hope to fill her until she was teeming with it.
 The thought of freedom was breathtaking.